CEO: Schools reject offer to pay students’ late lunch bills

 But school board President Joseph Mazur rejected the offer during a phone conversation Monday, Carmichael spokesman Aren Platt said Tuesday.
 Mazur argued that money is owed by parents who can afford to pay, Platt said.

-“The position of Mr. Carmichael is, irrespective of affluence, irrespective of need, he just wants to wipe away this debt,” Platt said.
+“The position of Mr. Carmichael is, irrespective of affluence, irrespective of need, he just wants to wipe away this debt,” Platt said, noting the offer stands.

 Mazur did not return a phone message left at his home.
 Wyoming Valley West’s solicitor, Charles Coslett, said he did not know what the school board plans to do.